What is a Bulk Email List?

 If you wish to know more about email list management and go deeper into the details of email list cleaning, check out this article on email list management here.

 Now that you know what a bulk email list is and how you can use the best practices to succeed in bulk email marketing, it's time to take your first step towards building a list.
-You should sign up for an ESP that will give you a signup form to collect emails, a system to manage the list, and tools to send emails while ensuring that they don't go into spam folders.
+You should sign up for an ESP that will give you a signup form to collect emails, a system to manage the list, and tools to send emails while ensuring that they don't go into spam emails folder.

 So I invite you to try out SendX which checks the boxes of what you need to have in an ESP to implement your bulk email list.
 You can sign up for the 14-day free trial and get access to all the features, tools, templates, customer service, etc. The best part is that it's a simple signup process of submitting your email address and no credit card is required.
 Click here to sign up for a 14-day free trial of SendX.